Latest Heisman Betting Odds

-With only one month remaining until the college football season officially begins we are already seeing Heisman trophy talks hitting full steam.
+With the season just starting we revisit Heisman trophy odds and see where to find the best value.
 Will former Alabama QB Jalen Hurts bring home the third straight Heisman trophy to Oklahoma?
 Will Tua Tagovailoa or Trevor Lawrence run away with sought after award?
 Or maybe we see a long shot pull a huge upset with a stat-filled year nobody was expecting?
 No matter what, we will be in for quite the show though as we have a lot of talent competing for the highest college football honor this year.

 Tua Tagovailoa (QB Alabama)(+250)